eric-zheng/eric-zheng/README.md

 # Eric Zheng's Profile

-I'm currently a Software Engineer at Intel interesting in Distributed Systems, Computer Architecture, and Machine Learning.
-I have domain expertise on Machine Learning and Blockchain.
-I code in C++, Python, and Rust.
+I'm currently an MSCS student at CMU interesting in Distributed Systems, Computer Architecture, and Machine Learning Systems.
+I code in C++, Python, Go, and Rust.

 ## Highlighted Projects

-### Horizontally Fused Training Array ✨
+### Horizontally Fused Training Array

 This work is accepted in MLSys'21 (Fourth Conference on Machine Learning and Systems).

-- Link to the publication: https://arxiv.org/abs/2102.02344 ⚡
+- Link to the publication: https://arxiv.org/abs/2102.02344
 - Link to the code: https://github.com/UofT-EcoSystem/hfta
 - Link to the website: https://uoft-ecosystem.github.io/hfta/